zilliztech/mcp-server-milvus/README.md

 3. Restart Cursor or reload the window

 After adding the server, you may need to press the refresh button in the MCP settings to populate the tool list.
-The Composer Agent will automatically use the Milvus tools when relevant to your queries.
+The Agent will automatically use the Milvus tools when relevant to your queries.

 ### Verifying the Integration